NetSuite refines focus on SMBs facing growth challenges

 "I believe in best in breed: NetSuite is the core of how we manage our entire company but when I need a specific solution, if there's a third-party application we can plug in, we'll do that," said Tony Drockton, CEO of Hammitt, a luxury handbag company.

 Hammitt’s software stack is entirely cloud-based and it has only one tech person on staff, out of a 30-person workforce.
 Up to now Hammitt has relied on application integrators like FarApp and Celigo to build third-party integrations into NetSuite.

-But after growing revenue at a 40 percent clip for the past few years, and experiencing a 50 percent growth rate this year, Hammitt plans to change its approach.
+But after growing revenue at a 40 per cent clip for the past few years, and experiencing a 50 percent growth rate this year, Hammitt plans to change its approach.

-"Netsuite in the last year has really built up its in-house support so we're in the middle of finalizing a commitment to pull integration work into the NetSuite team, because now that we can afford it, it's important — we want to go faster and it makes more sense to work with people that are in house," Drockton said.
+"Netsuite in the last year has really built up its in-house support so we're in the middle of finalising a commitment to pull integration work into the NetSuite team, because now that we can afford it, it's important — we want to go faster and it makes more sense to work with people that are in house," Drockton said.

-Kiva, a 200-person financial-services nonprofit dedicated to offering microloans to people in developing geographies, has a 40-person engineering team, and up to recently has taken a different approach to extending NetSuite, using a combination of in-house talent and integration work that has been prebuilt by NetSuite partners like budget and forecasting company Adaptive and expense management vendor Concur.
+Kiva, a 200-person financial-services nonprofit dedicated to offering micro-loans to people in developing geographies, has a 40-person engineering team, and up to recently has taken a different approach to extending NetSuite, using a combination of in-house talent and integration work that has been prebuilt by NetSuite partners like budget and forecasting company Adaptive and expense management vendor Concur.

 "We have a lot of great engineers on our staff and NetSuite integration is probably pretty easy for some of these very highly skilled engineers," said Kiva CFO Pamela Connealy.

 "But we’re also leveraging many of the prebuilt integrations like Concur and Adaptive so it's less problematic than if we were integrating with some obscure manufacturing application — while we have the skillset needed in Kiva we try to keep it as simple as possible."

 Connealy now wants to keep her in-house developers focused on building Kiva applications.
 "I've been recommending that we move out of the software development business for financials and that we really rely heavily on NetSuite and their team to be able to do feature integrations for us," Connealy said.